getsentry/sentry-docs/src/collections/_documentation/clients/cocoa/index.md

 Starting with sentry-cocoa version `4.4.3`, we support Swift Package Manager.

+NOTE: This means version previous to `4.4.3` can't be installed via SPM!

-To integrate Sentry into your Xcode project using SPM, open your App in xCode and open File -> Swift Packages -> Add Package Dependency.
+To integrate Sentry into your xCode project using SPM, open your App in xCode and open File -> Swift Packages -> Add Package Dependency.
 Then add sentry-cocoa by entering the git repo url, and select a version (or brach) on the next page.

 ## Configuration {#configure}